Comprehensive Diagnosis & Treatment of Herniated Discs

 In most cases, surgery is not necessary to treat a herniated disc.
-Patients often find relief with over-the-counter or prescription medications.
-Pain management and physical therapy can also be helpful for improving the strength and flexibility in the back, torso, and limbs.
+Patients often find relief with functional and regenerative medical treatments, pain management or physical therapy to improve the strength and flexibility in the back, torso, and limbs.

-In the rare case that surgery is required, the standard operation is microdiscectomy.
-This is a minimally-invasive surgery that can be done on an outpatient basis, meaning you can receive the procedure and return home the same day.
+In the rare case that surgery is required, the standard operation is microdiscectomy, a minimally invasive surgery that can be done on an outpatient basis.